alarmringing/interactive-portfolio/documentation_and_notes.md

 - MSDFShader.js is modified to match GLSL 3.0 standards
 - You can just decare variable called 'control' to set mouse controls
 - three-bmfont-text only works with ASCII characters for now.
+- In the kinetic-typography example, torus looks weird but this seems to be a fault of its geometry implementation itself, not the text texture.
+- Cannon js is the physics library we are using.

 # Legacy notes from Gatsby + Netlify CMS Starter